plugwash/autoforwardportergit/README.md

 changelogs.
 The exact behaviour depends on whether the version contains a local marker.

-If there is a local marker in the version number then dscdirtogit strictly insists on using the immediate parent.
-If the --snapshot option is specified to dscdirtogit then dscdirtogit will attempt to use snapshotsecure to retrive the package from snapshot.debian.org.
+If there is a local marker in the version number then pooltogit strictly insists on using the immediate parent.
+If the --snapshot option is specified to pooltogit then pooltogit will attempt to use snapshotsecure to retrive the package from snapshot.debian.org.
 If the immediate parent does not exist and the user has not specified the --snapshot option or the retrieval from snapshot.debian.org fails the import process will abort.
-Sometimes it will be nessacery to manually download a dsc to the pool and re-run dscdirtogit.
+Sometimes it will be nessacery to manually download a dsc to the pool and re-run pooltogit.

-If there is not a local version marker then dscdirtogit is more lax, it will work backwards through the changelog until it finds a version that it can use as the parent.
+If there is not a local version marker then pooltogit is more lax, it will work backwards through the changelog until it finds a version that it can use as the parent.
 If it doesn't find any then it will import the package with an orphan history.

+Pooltogit operates on a whitelist of packages.
+Unlike it's predecessor dscdirtogit it is able to follow history across package name changes.

-dscdirtogit is not normally invoked directly.
-Dscdirtogitdriver is used to read a whitelist of packages and run dscdirtogit for each package with the correct options.
+pooltogit is not normally invoked directly.
+Dscdirtogitdriver is used to read configuration settings from the autoforwardportergitconfiguration and invoke pooltogit in the appropriate directory with the appropriate arguments.

 dscdirtogitdriver is invoked as

 <path>/dscdirtogitdriver

-Options for dscdirtogit can be specified by the dscdirtogitargs option in the main section of the autoforwardportergit configuration file.
+Options for pooltogit can be specified by the dscdirtogitargs option in the main section of the autoforwardportergit configuration file.

 ## the actual autoforwardporter